Mohammad Ahmad Kazmi: Arrest and release

 On 13 February 2012 a car belonging to the Israeli Embassy was attacked using a magnetic bomb in Delhi's Tughlak Road, injuring four people.
 The car was near the embassy when the incident occurred and injured an Israeli diplomat's wife, Til Yehoshua (42).
 After three weeks, on 6 March 2012, the special cell of Delhi arrested Kazmi and charged him with being part of a conspiracy and booked him under Unlawful Activities Prevention Act.
 During interrogations the police claimed that he disclosed that he was privy to the conspiracy to target Israeli diplomats.
 A Sessions court later questioned the legality of a magisterial court's powers to extend under the Unlawful Activities Prevention Act the remand of Kazmi.

 American journalist Gareth Porter reported that Kazmi was "framed by the police, at least in part to implicate the Iranians in the terror plot".

 Kazmi was granted bail by the Supreme Court of India on 19 October 2012 but restrained from going abroad.
 As of 2016, Kazmi was still out on bail.

+He served as an editor of an Urdu daily, Qaumi Salamati, in 2013.
+After getting clearance from ED and the court, he worked for Iran Radio in 2016.